Crime is down in Washington, D.C., but still a reality in some neighborhoods

 Ava, who asked that NPR not use her last name because she is here on a green card and worries about retribution, says there have been shootings nearby, but she still sees her neighborhood as relatively safe and is comfortable walking home as late as 2 and 3 a.m.
 She says the president's description of Washington does not match her reality.

-"I've lived in cities my whole life, and I don't think D.C. is more dangerous than other cities," says Shen, 27.
+"I've lived in cities my whole life, and I don't think D.C. is more dangerous than other cities," she says.
 "I think this summer actually has been ... calmer than other summers."

 Washington has had some serious violent crime problems, including carjackings.
 For instance, in June 2023, amid a crime surge, there were 140 in the city.